 What is Distance Education?

 Distance Education refers to any learning experience that allows knowledge and content to be conveyed, using a variety of technologies, beyond physical space and time.
 In the past, distance education meant that you were completing your coursework either through mail correspondence (commonly referred to as “snail mail”) or over the phone.
 Today, students have the opportunity to complete coursework completely online through the use of a Learning Management System or LMS.
-The LMS used at Mercy College is Desire2Learn or D2L.
-Experiences in D2L may include live chat with faculty and fellow students, video lectures which can be viewed on your own time, interactive learning objects and threaded discussion, to name a few.
+The LMS used at Mercy College is Canvas.
+Experiences in Canvas may include live chat with faculty and fellow students, video lectures which can be viewed on your own time, interactive learning objects and threaded discussion, to name a few.
 Individuals who thought it impossible to further their education because they couldn’t attend a face-to-face course now have the ability to take courses that fit into their schedule.

 What is the difference between Online and Hybrid?